dawkstorm/zoll/README.md

 # Customs control check

-Customs control check for European countries, whether in EU or not.
-This project was done during my school internship at RelaxDays GmbH, it uses C# with RESTAPI and Entity Framework core.
+Customs control check for European Union Customs Union (EUCU).
+This project was done during my school internship at RelaxDays GmbH, it uses C# with REST-API and Entity Framework core.
 It's primary purpose to automate check on customs control between 2 postal codes in different countries.

 ## Key contributions